+Teaching Style V Ecosystem Services (2 SWS, 2 CP)

+S Current Research in Ecosystem Services and Biodiversity

+(2 SWS, 3 CP)

+Prerequisites None

+Performance Assessment Written exam (graded) and seminar contribution (ungraded)

+Workload Active participation in 2 courses: 60 hours

+Preparation and follow-up: 30 hours

+Assessment component determined by instructor: 60 hours

+Total: 150 hours

+Credit Points 5 CP

+Semester Offered

+Scope of Time One semester

+Target Group Global Change Ecology

+B2 Biodiversity and Ecosystem Functioning

+C3 Global Economy

+Winter semester

+C7 Land Use Policies, Markets and Ecosystems

+C3 Global Economy

+Responsible for the Module Ecological Services, UBT

+Structural Content Ecological Services, UBT;

+VWL VI: Empiric Economic Research, UBT

+Learning Objectives The increasing demand for goods and services as well as the

+globalization of markets has far-reaching economic, ecological and social effects.
+On the one hand, developing countries could benefit economically from increased export of raw materials (e.g. biofuels) or through direct investment from industrial nations (e.g. in the agricultural sector), on the other hand, ecosystems could be sustainably damaged due to low environmental standards in

+developing countries.

-Teaching Style V Ecosystem Services (2 SWS, 2 CP) S Current Research in Ecosystem Services and Biodiversity (2 SWS, 3 CP) Prerequisites None Performance Assessment Written exam (graded) and seminar presentation (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester Semester Offered Winter Semester Target Group Global Change Ecology B2 Biodiversity and Ecosystem Functioning C1 Drivers and Consequences of Land Use and Land Cover Change C3 Global Economy C3 Global Economy Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT; Empiric Economic Research, UBT Learning Objectives The worldwide increase in the need for goods and services as well as the globalisation of markets has international ecological and social impacts.
-On the one hand, developing countries can profit economically by increased export of raw material (e.g. bio fuel) or by direct investment from industrialised nations (e.g. in the agrarian sector); on the other hand, ecosystems with lower environmental standards such as in developing countries are being sustainably damaged.
-Aim of the module is to understand the flow of goods and services in global finance and raw material markets as well as their ecological impacts and to ask critical questions about environmental-political instruments.
-Course Content The lecture covers the fundamentals of the function and agents as well as evolution and crisis in the financial sector.
-Following this, there will be a discussion of ecological innovations in financial markets ("green" investment funds) and in public finance (environmental criteria in federal and state finance equalisation.
-This will help students to view critically the influence of the financial sector on environmental and ecosystems.
-Topics discussed in the seminar include which effect world trade has on raw materials due to terrestrial and marine ecosystem use.
-To reduce negative effects, environmental standards play an essential part in open economies.
-At the same time, a discrepancy in environmental policy standards between trade partners can distort competition.
-Global market changes, environmental consequences and political measures will be critically discussed.
-Teaching Style V Environmental Finance (2 SWS, 2 CP) S Globalization of Economies and the Environment (2 SWS, 3 CP) Prerequisites None Performance Assessment seminar presentation (ungraded) and written report (graded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester Semester Offered Summer Semester Target Group Global Change Ecology Reference to Other Modules C1 Drivers and Consequences of Land Use and Land Cover Change C2 Ecosystem Services and Biodiversity C4 Global Policy and Governance Responsible for the Module Ecological Services, UBT Structural Content Teaching assignments Learning Objectives The aim of the module is to lead students into the economic and political dimensions of global change.
+The aim of this module is to understand the flows of goods and services in global financial and raw materials markets and their economic and ecological effects, and to critically examine environmental policy instruments.

+Course Content The lecture teaches the basics of the function and actors as well as evolution and crisis in the financial sector.
+The lecture also provides an introduction to environmental economic theories and policies in an international context.
+This knowledge enables students to critically examine the influence of globalization in the area of goods and finance on the environment and ecosystems.
+The seminar discusses what effects global trade, particularly of raw materials, induces due to the use of terrestrial and marine ecosystems.
+In order to reduce negative effects, environmental policy measures such as environmental standards play a special role.
+However, national environmental policies and different environmental policy standards between trading partners can also distort competition.
+Global market changes, environmental impacts and politicy measures are critically reflected.
+Teaching Style V Globalization of Economies and the Environment (2 SWS, 2 CP) S Globalization of Economies and the Environment (2 SWS, 3 CP) Prerequisites None Performance Assessment Seminar presentation (graded) and written elaboration (report) (graded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester Semester Offered Summer semester Target Group Global Change Ecology Reference to Other Modules C2 Ecosystem Services and Biodiversity C4 Global Policy and Governance Responsible for the Module Ecological Services, UBT Structural Content Teaching assignments Learning Objectives The aim of the module is to lead students into the economic and political dimensions of global change.
 Global environmental change confronts societies with problems (e.g. loss of biodiversity, desertification, climate change or soil erosion) that can create considerable costs for society at large.
 Political solutions are needed to deal with conflicting interests.
 Environmental governance encompasses a variety of different approaches of social regulation from international treaties across borders to informal networks or market-based competition.
 Course Content The seminar "Economics of Global Environmental Change" addresses important studies on the topics with a focus on climate change (e.g. the Stern Review), loss of biodiversity (e.g. The Economics of Ecosystems and Biodiversity TEEB), or land degradation (e.g. The Economics of Land Degradation ELD).
 Apart from their significance for politics and research, the focus is on the methodological and economic assessments and economic instruments of environmental policy.